rizinorg/rizin/librz/inquiry/README.md

   => B must be split.

 Special cases:
 Jump into the middle of an instruction.
+In such cases, overlaps between blocks are permitted.
 Perhaps when an instruction meets again with one from another block, this should be merged.

-### Problem with blocks that do not end in a jump, or ones that have more prepended instructions to be discovered later:
+### Call detection issues

 Call detection is based on a store of the block end addr before the jump.
 Consider the following ARMv4 code for an indirect call (blx was introduced in ARMv5):